junyang224/ROBI_Toolkit/README.md

 ruamel.yaml

 # Baseline Methods
-We provide the evaluation results on three object pose estimators, reasearchers are welcome to compare them against their our methods.
+We provide the evaluation results on three object pose estimators (PPF, Line2D, AAE), reasearchers are welcome to compare them against their our methods.
 The evaluation results can be download [here](https://drive.google.com/file/d/1Ru3fmcYFBGOufGUp2jCkFaQgLCv7spIh/view?usp=sharing).

 # Code
 read_scene_imgs.py: A script to load test images (with 6D camera poses and the ground truth 6D object poses).\